 One of the best ways to project how the future of your business might unfold is through pipeline forecasting.
 Not sure what that is, or what it entails?
-No worries –we’ve researched the industry best practices and compiled the most adopted philosophies for you here.
-And we’re going to break it down for you so you can start analyzing your own pipeline to see into the future!

 When you have a small number of potential customers in your pipeline, managing how they move through the process is relatively simple – but as your sales pipeline grows it’s vital to stay on top of things to prevent potential clogs.

 Managing the pipeline isn’t just knowing who’s on the journey and where they’re located in the process, though – it’s also understanding what’s keeping them stuck at a specific point of the process, how to move them to the next stage more effectively, and gain insight into how to improve the experience for your prospects and sales team alike.